 Kokanee are present, but they are not a primary quarry here like they are in nearby Green Peter Reservoir.
 Most kokanee caught here come while anglers are targeting the trout.

 Kokanee, which are land-locked sockeye salmon, are counted among the trout bag at Foster Reservoir.
+(Chinook salmon are protected as must be released.)

 If land-locked salmon are your first interest, drive just a few miles farther to target Green Peter kokanee.